 Research Interest Area

-Dr. Teeter’s research focuses on image-based orthopedic implant design and evaluation, including 3D printing technologies and imaging techniques such as micro-CT, CT, RSA, and fluoroscopy.
-He has a particular interest in implant wear, and directs the Implant Retrieval Laboratory at LHSC.
+Dr. Teeter’s research focuses on image-based orthopedic implant design and evaluation, including 3D printing technologies and imaging techniques such as micro-CT, CT, RSA, fluoroscopy, MRI, PET/MRI, and ultrasound.
+He has a particular interest in implant wear and corrosion, and directs the Implant Retrieval Laboratory at LHSC.
 Ongoing projects include the development of new imaging techniques, evaluation of implants and surgical procedures using imaging and wearable sensor technology, and the design of new surgical tools and implants.